LostProperty/deform_demo/README.rst

 6. Use different model for ingredients (auto-complete)

+8. Add users form with custom validation.
+Double email

-7. Check setup.py if written correctly
+9. Check setup.py if written correctly

-8. Do alternative version with jinja2 instead of chameleon
+10. Do alternative version with jinja2 instead of chameleon

-9. Password protect
+11. Password protect CMS